 This recording was done using a drop rig left near the pond for a few days.
 The recording starts with silence, then Willow Flycatchers can be heard.
 Swainson's Thrushes join in a few minutes.
 This clip is unedited, so there is some ambient distant highway noise and an airplane.

 This field recording was started at 5pm.
 Once the sun sets, you can hear a pair of Crested Owls calling to each other in the forest.
 My audio rig was set up near a Jicaro danto tree, a popular tree for tapirs who enjoy the fruits.
 At approximately 51 minutes into the clip, a Baird's Tapir walks through the forest and spends time chewing on the fruit.
-This part of the forest is approximately 100 meters from the road and you can hear the regular traffic that passes by.

 This pair of Spectacled Owls were hunting just before sunrise.
 The higher pitch call is the female and the lower pitch call is the male.
 She calls and he responds all night as they patrol the forest.